 My review: Great recipe!
 Easy to do and comes out with a beautiful color.

-Kids review: This recipe doesn’t make enough, well it does but not for us!
-I usually have to double it especially when I make it for my kid’s friends or our daycare family.
-They gobble this up so quickly that in the end, the only thing that is left is…..well nothing!
+Kids review: This recipe doesn’t make enough; it does, but not for us!
+I usually have to double it, especially when I make it for my kid’s friends or our daycare family.
+They gobble this up so quickly that the only thing left in the end is…..well, nothing!

-Gift idea: This does great as a little gift for friends, family or your kid’s teachers.
-Make a paper cone out any color of paper, I like natural brown.
+Gift idea: This gift is for friends, family, or your kid’s teachers.
+Make a paper cone out of any paper color, I like natural brown.
 And even tie a little ribbon at the top of the cone to make a little handle.
 So cute.